Surviving Redundancy: It's not personal...until it happens to you!

 Here’s the concerns and responses I experienced:

-Status | My immediate response was a perceived status loss.
-I knew being able to say I was a change consultant in a large organisation was impressive.
-Would I secure the same attention or respect if I worked in a smaller organisation or was self-employed?
-What would my colleagues and friends think of my capability? | |
+My immediate response was a perceived status loss.
+I knew being able to say that I was a change consultant in a large organisation was impressive.

-Certainty | For a few weeks, the only certainty was the date of my last day of being officially employed by this organisation.
+For a few weeks, the only certainty was the date of my last official day of employment in this organisation.
 What would the future bring?
 When would I be earning money again?
-Where would I work?
-A great deal of uncertainty. | |

-Autonomy | The fact that the decision was made for me meant no autonomy.
+The fact that the decision was made for me meant no autonomy.
 There were no options for other roles.
-However, on a positive side, it provided a different version of autonomy for me – to do what I want, seek what I want. | |
+However, on a positive side, it provided a fresh version of autonomy for me - to do what I wanted, seek something different.

-Fairness | Fairness is largely based on perception.
-Based on what my colleagues were telling me, this did not seem fair and no one could make sense of why my role was impacted.
-There were no performance issues, my work was exceeding expectations and gaining industry recognition.
-Less capable people were untouched. |
+Fairness is largely based on perception.
+Based on what my colleagues were telling me, this did not seem fair and no one else could make sense of why my role was impacted.
+My work was exceeding expectations and gaining industry recognition.
+Less capable people seemed untouched by the changes.

 For me, the lack of perceived fairness was the one I was most affected by and the one I couldn’t rationalise.
 It didn’t make sense to me, nor to most of my colleagues.
 What became quite apparent is an absence of training for the unaffected people, on how to deal with impacted employees and how to manage their own emotions associated with ‘survivor guilt’ (a blog topic in itself).
 Some of the people who avoided me are senior leaders in the business and I was surprised by what appeared to be their lack of emotional intelligence.
 It’s an awkward time for people on both sides of the change impacts.